 How to Participate in the Undergraduate Research Symposium:

-To apply for the PLU Undergraduate Research Symposium, an abstract must be submitted electronically by the student.
-The submission deadline is Friday, February, 24, 2017 by 5:00pm.
+To apply for the Dr. Rae Linda Brown Undergraduate Research Symposium, an abstract must be submitted online by the student.
+The submission deadline is Sunday, February 25, 2018 by 11:59 pm.

 *For students presenting one abstract as a group, only one Abstract Submission Form is required, but ALL participating students need to be listed accordingly.

-For Film, Visual Arts, or Performing Arts, written abstracts should be accompanied by a three minute excerpt video or digital images to be uploaded within the application.
+For Film, Visual Arts, or Performing Arts, written abstracts should be accompanied by a three minute excerpt video or digital images to be uploaded within the online submission form.

 How long must the abstract be?